-The herbs and spices given here are all taken from the information presented in the SIGHI list, which has a comprehensive breakdown of the 'score' of histamine in each food (or most of them!).
+The herbs and spices given here are all taken from the information presented in the SIGHI list, which has a comprehensive breakdown of how well tolerated the histamine level in each food (or most of them!) typically is.

 So let's talk about herbs and spices that score 0 on that list, and a few that score 1, and then I've got lots of recipes that make the most of them to enjoy for breakfast, lunch and dinner (and some sweet treats as well, of course!).